Masuria

+Masuria is bordered by Warmia, Powiśle and Chełmno Land in the west, Mazovia in the south, Podlachia and Suwałki Region in the east, and Lithuania Minor in the north.

 History

-East Germanic tribes

-The first known people in today's Mazuria were East Germanic tribes, such as the Sciri.
+Prehistory and early history

+Some of the earliest archeological finds in Masuria were found at Dudka and Szczepanki sites and belonged to the subneolithic Zedmar culture.
+Indo-European settlers first arrived in the region during the 4th millennium BC, which in the Baltic would diversify into the satem Balto-Slavic branch which would ultimately give rise to the Balts as the speakers of the Baltic languages.
+The Balts would have become differentiated into Western and Eastern Balts in the late 1st millennium BC.
+The region was inhabited by ancestors of Western Balts – Old Prussians, Sudovians/Jotvingians, Scalvians, Nadruvians, and Curonians while the eastern Balts settled in what is now Lithuania, Latvia and Belarus.

+The Greek explorer Pytheas (4th century BC) may have referred to the territory as Mentenomon and to the inhabitants as Guttones (neighbours of the Teutones, probably referring to the Goths).
+In AD 98 Tacitus described one of the tribes living near the Baltic Sea (Mare Suebicum) as Aestiorum gentes and amber-gatherers.

 Old Prussians

-Before the 13th century, the territory was inhabited by the Old Prussians also called Baltic Prussians, a Baltic ethnic group that lived in Prussia (the area of the southeastern coastal region of the Baltic Sea neighbouring of the Baltic Sea around the Vistula Lagoon and the Curonian Lagoon).
-The territory later called Masuria was then known as Galindia and was probably a peripheral, deeply forested and lightly populated area.
-Its inhabitants spoke a language now known as Old Prussian and had their own mythology.
+Before the 13th century, the territory was inhabited by Old (Baltic) Prussians, a Baltic ethnic group that lived in Prussia (the area of the southeastern coastal region of the Baltic Sea neighbouring of the Baltic Sea around the Vistula Lagoon and the Curonian Lagoon).
+A part of the territory later called Masuria was then known as Galindia and was probably a peripheral, deeply forested and lightly populated area.
+Inhabitants of the now Masuria spoke a language now known as Old Prussian and had their own mythology.
 Although a 19th-century German political entity bore their name, they were not Germans.
 They were converted to Roman Catholicism in the 13th century, after conquest by the Knights of the Teutonic Order.

-Estimates range from about 170,000 to 220,000 Old Prussians living in the whole of Prussia around 1200.
+Estimates range from approximately 170,000 to 220,000 Old Prussians living in the entire Prussia around 1200.
 The wilderness was their natural barrier against attack by would-be invaders.
-During the Northern Crusades of the early 13th century, the Old Prussians used this wide forest as a broad zone of defence.
+During the Northern Crusades of the early 13th century, the Old Prussians used this vast forest as a broad zone of defence.
 They did so again against the Knights of the Teutonic Order, who had been invited to Poland by Konrad I of Masovia in 1226.
 The order's goal was to convert the native population to Christianity and baptise it by force if necessary.
 In the subsequent conquest, which lasted over 50 years, the original population was partly exterminated, particularly during the major Prussian rebellion of 1261–83.
-But several Prussian noble families also accommodated the Knights in order to hold their power and possessions.
+A lot of Prussians went to Lithuania as war refugees too.
+But several Prussian noble families also accommodated the Knights to hold their power and possessions.